Understanding Dental Emergencies and What We Can Do For You

 When a tooth has been dislocated or weakened from its alveoli by trauma or caries, there is still the possibility of it being saved.
 If the tooth remains in the mouth and is attached to the blood vessels and nerves, there is a good chance that root canal therapy will not be necessary.

 It is important to call your dentist immediately to make an appointment.
 Meanwhile, use a cold compress and over-the-counter medications to relieve the pain.
-Once you get to the dentist, he will reposition the tooth and add splints to stabilize it.
+Once you get to the dentist, they will reposition the tooth and add splints to stabilize it.
 If the tooth does not heal, root canal therapy may be needed.

 When do I need an emergency dental extraction?